Koudai Tsukakoshi: Super Formula

-After a season in Europe, Tsukakoshi made his debut in Formula Nippon in 2009 with HFDP Racing which run by Real Racing.
-He raced with them before move to Dandelion Racing.
-He competed with the team, and he managed to close to win the title, just lose out to Kazuki Nakajima by three points.
-In 2013, he returns to Real Racing, and he raced with them for six seasons.
-Tsukakoshi initially not compete for 2019 season, bu he replaces Tristan Charpentier after the first round because he had qualified two seconds off the pace in the first round and crashed heavily in the race.
-Tsukakoshi then race for the rest of the season.
-Real Racing announced it has withdrawn from the 2020 season thus left Tsukakoshi without a seat.
-He then moves to new team Drago Corse to cover for Tatiana Calderon who unable to enter Japan due to visa issues.
-Calderon missed Autopolis, Sugo, and the fifth round at Motegi and Tsukakoshi was her replacement.
+After a season in Europe, Tsukakoshi made his debut in Formula Nippon in 2009 with HFDP Racing, which was run by Real Racing.
+He raced with them before moving to Dandelion Racing in 2011.
+In 2012, he came close to winning the title, losing out to Kazuki Nakajima by three points.
+In 2013, he returned to Real Racing, and he raced with them for six seasons.
+Tsukakoshi initially was not scheduled to compete in the 2019 season, but he replaced Tristan Charpentier from the second round of the season onwards.
+Real Racing announced it had withdrawn from the 2020 season, thus leaving Tsukakoshi without a seat.
+That season, he was hired by Drago Corse to replace Tatiana Calderon, who was unable to race due to COVID-19 travel restrictions, for the Okayama and Sugo rounds that year.
+He made a further three starts for the team in 2021, again replacing Calderon, which were his final outings as a driver.

-Tsukakoshi thn picked by the series to develop the new Dallara-built SF23 chassis as the test driver of Honda representative.
-Also he is part of new Threebond Racing formerly Drago Corse as an advisory.
+Tsukakoshi was later recruited by the series to develop the new Dallara SF23 chassis as the test driver of Honda's development car.
+He also became part of a new ThreeBond Racing (formerly Drago Corse) structure as an advisor, and later took on the role of team director.

 Super GT

-Tsukakoshi made one race debut with Real Racing in 2008.
-After that he is the main driver for Real Racing from 2009 till now.
-He won many races in his Super GT career, and managed to get runners up in 2013.
+Tsukakoshi made his debut with Honda GT500 team Real Racing in the 2008 Suzuka 1000km.
+He has driven for the team full-time since 2009, and finished runner-up in the 2013 standings alongside Toshihiro Kaneishi.